ziadalzarka/reverse-word-order-algorithm/README.md

 # Reverse Word Order Algorithm with Unit Testing

-This is a repository that contains an algorithm that reverses word order strings and include unit tests for it.
+This is a repository that contains an algorithm that reverses word order of strings and include unit tests for it.